What is a foreclosed home? | Pros and cons | Stages of foreclosure | Georgia foreclosure laws | Should I buy a foreclosure? | FAQs

 The closing process for pre-foreclosures and REOs is similar to closing on conventional homes — you go to a title company, fill out the paperwork, and pay the seller for the property.

-The title company will tell you in advance what's expected from you, but it helps to have an expert on your side to guide you.
-If you use an agent recommended by Clever, you'll have the peace of mind knowing an experienced agent has your back — and you could even get up to 0.5% cash back at closing!
+The title company will tell you in advance what's expected from you, but it helps to have an expert guide you through the process.
+When you use an agent recommended by Clever, you'll have the peace of mind knowing an experienced agent has your back — and you could even get up to 0.5% cash back at closing!

 Pros and cons of buying a Georgia foreclosure

-The primary benefit of buying a foreclosed home in Georgia is the discounted price you expect to get.
+The primary benefit of buying a foreclosed home in Georgia is the likely discounted price.
 Buyers also appreciate the increased inventory to choose from and the possibility of quickly gaining equity by renovating the property.

-The major risks with foreclosures are damage to the property or title issues, though other downsides do exist.
+The major risks with foreclosures include damage to the property and title issues.

 ✅ Lower purchase price